 We expect that our operating expenses for 2019 will be in the range of CHF 10.0 to 13.0 million and that the existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into the second quarter of 2019.
-Additionally, as of the date of this prospectus we have warrants outstanding, which are exercisable for an aggregate of 6,544,791 common shares at a weighted average exercise price of \$2.33 per share, an equity commitment to sell up to approximately

-\$9.0 million of additional common shares to LPC pursuant to the Purchase Agreement and an at-the-market offering program pursuant to the A.G.P.
+Additionally, as of the date of this proxy statement/prospectus we have warrants outstanding, which are exercisable for an aggregate of 6,544,791 common shares at a weighted average exercise price of \$2.33 per share, an equity commitment to sell up to \$9.0 million of additional common shares to LPC pursuant to the LPC Purchase Agreement and an at-the-market offering program pursuant to the A.G.P.
 Sales Agreement for sales of up to \$25.0 million of additional common shares.
-Following the Redomestication, we will be unable to raise capital through the A.G.P.
-Sales Agreement unless we successfully renegotiate such agreement with A.G.P.
-We cannot be certain that we will be able to renegotiate the A.G.P.
-Sales Agreement with the same terms and conditions or at all.
+Following the Redomestication, we will be unable to raise capital through the LPC Purchase Agreement or the A.G.P.
+Sales Agreement unless we successfully renegotiate such agreements with the relevant counter-parties.
+We cannot be certain that we will be able to renegotiate such agreements with the same terms and conditions or at all.

-We anticipate that the issuance of our common shares under the Purchase Agreement will enable the Company to further fund its operations and capital requirements.
+In the event that we successfully renegotiate the LPC Purchase Agreement and the A.G.P.
+Sales Agreement following the Redomestication, we anticipate that the issuance of our common shares under the LPC Purchase Agreement will enable the Company to further fund its operations and capital requirements.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future funding requirements will depend on many factors, including but not limited to: